czyzby/gdx-lml/README.md

 [VisUI](https://github.com/kotcrab/VisEditor/wiki/VisUI) syntax support is available through [gdx-lml-vis library](https://github.com/czyzby/gdx-lml-vis).
 Additionally to replacing standard Scene2D actors with improved VisUI widgets, it offers full support for other VisUI features - including color picker, file chooser, new widgets, listeners and validators.

 ## What's new
+1.4 -> 1.5

+- `argument` macro added.
+Contrary to `assign` macro, this macro evaluates passed arguments.
+For example, `assign` macro would assign `@someBundleLine` to argument name, while `argument` value would convert it to `Actual bundle line value in .properties file.` and assign it to the argument.
+See `ArgumentLmlMacroTag` for more informations.

 1.3 -> 1.4

 - `PooledList` is now used instead of `LinkedList`, which should slightly speed up the parsing (as in: limit its garbage collection) thanks to cached nodes and iterators.